 What is the TLC Hiking Challenge?

 Explore new places, challenge yourself, and win fun prizes by participating in TLC’s Hiking Challenge.
 Anyone can enroll in the Hiking Challenge, regardless of if you are a current TLC member.
 It consists of completing six hikes at our six public TLC Preserves, with the option of replacing one hike with any outdoor TLC event.
 You have one year from the date you enroll to conquer the challenge – finish 3 hikes and receive the badge pictured here; complete all 6 requirements to be listed on our Hiking Challenge Wall of Fame and win more prizes!
-Participants who are nonmembers when they finish the Challenge will receive a year’s TLC membership while current members will get a TLC prize pack, including goodies like a TLC water bottle, TLC canvas bag, and other products.
+Participants who are nonmembers when they finish the Challenge will receive a year’s TLC membership while current members will get a TLC prize pack, including goodies like a TLC water bottle, TLC canvas bag, and a $25 gift card to the Great Outdoor Provision Company!

 Share photos of your Hiking Challenge on social media – use the hashtag #hikeTLC on Facebook, Instagram, or Twitter!